jenkins-x/jx-docs/content/en/docs/v3/getting-started/on-premise.md

 This is our current recommended quickstart for on premise kubernetes:

-*  <a href="https://github.com/jx3-gitops-repositories/jx3-kubernetes/generate" target="github" class="btn bg-primary text-light">Create Git Repository</a>
+*  <a href="https://github.com/jx3-gitops-repositories/jx3-kubernetes/generate" target="github" class="btn bg-primary text-light">Create the cluster Git Repository</a> based on the [jx3-gitops-repositories/jx3-kubernetes template](https://github.com/jx3-gitops-repositories/jx3-kubernetes/generate)

 * ensure you are connected to your cluster so you can run the following [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) commands